SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 ## Subheading

-This is a test for my markdown file.
+This is a test for my markdown file. more text that will still appear on the same line

-more text
+text that will appear on a new line

-- first
+- first bullet
-- second
+- second bullet
-- third
+- third bullet
-  - indent
+  - sub bullet
     1. inner number

 [this is the description for an embedded link](https://www.github.com)